 An adored ostrich at a Kansas zoo has died after swallowing a staff member's keys

+An adored ostrich at a Kansas zoo dies after swallowing staff member’s keys

 A beloved zoo ostrich named Karen has died after swallowing a staff member's keys